 Vehicle Stability Control and Hill-start Assist Control (HAC) also come standard.
 The latter helps increase driver confidence when approaching large hills.
-With some vehicles, you have to keep your foot on the brake the entire time you’re on an incline.
-Not the RX 350.
+With some vehicles, you have to keep your foot on the brake the entire time you are on an incline.
+That is not the case with the RX 350.
 HAC helps maintain the vehicle’s position by applying the brakes to all four wheels until you’re moving forward again.

 Vehicle Stability Control is in charge of monitoring your wheels.
 If your wheels start to slip when you’re turning a corner, the system modulates the engine power and brake input to keep you in control.
-Combine this intuitive feature with Anti-lock Braking and Traction Control and slippery conditions are no match in the RX.
+Combine this intuitive feature with Anti-lock Braking and Traction Control and slippery conditions are no match for the RX 350.

-Similar safety tech is available on the 2018 BMW X5, however, you have to pay for it.
-Additionally, BMW as yet to include a rear-view camera as standard on their base model.
-This proves disappointing, especially when it comes to squeezing in-and-out of difficult parking spaces.
+Similar safety tech is available in the 2018 BMW X5, however, you have to pay for it.
+Additionally, BMW has yet to include a rear-view camera as standard on their base model.
+This is disappointing, especially when it comes to squeezing in-and-out of difficult parking spaces.

 2017 Lexus RX 350 Standard Safety Technologies

 - All-Speed Dynamic Radar Cruise Control